John Player (British) Formula Atlantic Series Race

 - Lotus 69 [71/69.3.F2] (Ken Fildes): New to J&J Stanton for Gerry Birrell to race in F2 in 1971.
 Hired to José Ferreira for the Torneio Brasiliero at the end of the year.
 To Brian Small in 1972, and fitted with a Cosworth BDA for Formula Atlantic races late 1972, and a handful of appearances in 1973.
 To Roy Baker (Ferndown, Dorset) July 1973, but again only seen in a handful of races.
 To Ken Fildes (Clonskeagh, Dublin) for the new Irish Formula Atlantic series 1974 and 1975.
 Entered by Fildes for a young local lad Eddie Jordan in 1976.
 To Mark Birrell (Liverpool) in 1977.
 Acquired from Nick Overall by Richard Hinton (Albury, Hertfordshire) in early 1978, who started the restoration.
 Sold in 1985 via Chuck McCarty to Richard Spelberg (Dusseldorf, Germany) and retained in his collection until his death in the late 1990s.
 Subsequent history unclear, but this car was advertised by Eric Peterson (Germany) in April 2018.

 - Chevron B20 [72-4] (Nelson Todd): To Bob Howlings Racing Team for John Lepp (Altrincham, Cheshire) to race in British Formula Atlantic in 1972.
 Won at Croft in August and had several other good placings.
 Last seen in the UK at Oulton Park on 30 September 1972, and then unknown until early 1974 when sold by Howlings to Nelson Todd (Lisburn, Northern Ireland), and raced in Irish Formula Atlantic, winning at Kirkistown in October 1974.
-To Jim Sherry (Lisburn, Northern Ireland) for 1975.
-To Mike Nugent (Cookstown, County Tyrone, Northern Ireland) for 1976.
-Then to Dick Parsons (Dundonald, County Down, Northern Ireland) for 1977.
+To Jim Sherry (Lisburn, Northern Ireland) for a couple of races at Mondello Park in 1975.
+This must be the "little used" Chevron B20 advertised by Gerry Kinnane in Belfast in June 1976.
+Raced by Mike Nugent (Cookstown, County Tyrone) a couple of times later that year.
+Then to Dick Parsons (Dundonald, County Down, Northern Ireland) for 1977, when it was described as a ex-Kinnane.
 Sold to Tom McMillan in Scotland, then on to Bill Lord for 1978 and used in Scottish hillclimbs, reputedly with a Hart 420R Formula 2 engine, but this seems unlikely.
 Retained for 1979 and presumably the Chevron B20 with Cosworth FVC engine advertised from Dunfermline, Fife in November 1979.

 - March 73B (Stephen Choularton): Stephen Choularton (Hale Barns, Cheshire) acquired the first production March 73B and raced it in libre events and in the British F/Atlantic series with support from Autovita Developments Ltd. His mechanic Jim Crawford also raced this car in a libre race that year.
 Choularton continued with the car in 1974 when it was driven by Crawford in one round, at Brands Hatch in September, after Crawford had damaged his usual car.
 The car was next seen in May 1975 when Choularton dusted it off for Cyd Williams to drive after Williams had wrecked Graham Eden's Brabham BT40.
 Choularton retained the car, unused, until 1977 when it was sold to Paul Gardner (Preston, Lancashire) and used in libre racing in 1977.
 It then travelled out to the West Indies, quite possibly via Manchester-based racing car dealer Bobby Howlings, who would have known Gardner well, and was a regular visitor to the West Indies series.
 Raced by Mark Moodie in 1978 and 1979, winning the 1979 Jamaican National Championship.
 Subsequent history unknown.